 “Bacon makes everything better.”—a sign in Susannah Mushatt Jones’s kitchen.

-Susannah Mushatt Jones of Brooklyn, NY, is 116 years old today.
+Miss Mushatt Jones is 116 years and 248 days old today.
 She was born on July 6, 1899, in Alabama, and one of her grandparents was a slave.
-When Jeralean Talley died in June at the age of 116, Miss Jones became the oldest verified person on Earth.
+When Jeralean Talley died in June, 2015, at the age of 116, Miss Jones became the oldest verified person on Earth.
 “I’m the oldest person in the world?
 No I’m not,” she is said to have exclaimed to her relatives.

 Someone born today will be here 100 years from now.
 In the most recent U.S. Census, about 17 individuals out of every 100,000 people were 100 years old or older.
 In raw numbers, that means there are 50,000-plus centenarians in the U.S. right now, at this moment.